mathrick/mood-emacs/README.md

 shiny-looking Emacs full of modern conveniences.
 Where Doom and I didn't really agree is the actual implementation.

-It makes some choices that are cumbersome (`bin/doom sync`, which also makes it very tricky to install in non-standard locations), non-standard and confusing (popups library), and hardcoded in the core config and impossible to disable (`winner.el`).
+It makes some choices I find cumbersome (`bin/doom sync`, which also makes it very tricky to install in non-standard locations), some that are non-standard and confusing (popups library), and hardcoded in the core config and impossible to disable (`winner.el`).
 It ships with lots and lots of modules that are shiny, but also had some bad interactions that made it literally impossible to use over TRAMP because it'd freeze, and others that make buffer switching unpredictable.

-None of the above is to say that Doom is _bad_.
-It's not, it's a well-liked, polished, and flexible framework with plenty of great ideas and code.
-But I've been using Emacs for 20+ years and I expect certain things to behave a particular way, and Doom just doesn't work for me.
+So I did what any self-respecting Lisp hacker would do, and figured I'd have a crack at it myself.
 Mood is my attempt at stealing the best pieces of Doom while fixing things that are problems to me.

 Goals
 -----